geneweb/geneweb/README.md

 ### Building the API

-The API uses the Google Protocol Buffer to exchange informations encoded as pb, json, xml.
+The API uses the Google Protocol Buffer to exchange information encoded as pb, json, xml.

-It has the following dependancies:
+It has the following dependencies:

 - OCaml, camlp5, lwt, ocamlfind, ocurl, piqi, piqilib, protobuf, re, uuidm, yojson, redis